 The first thing you should do is determine whether you can treat yourself using a personal or camp first aid kit.
 We’ve got a list of essential items here.

-Any Ranger (look for the khaki shirts) or ESD (look for the yellow shirts) staff, or really anyone you see with a radio can help you in finding the right care.
+Any Black Rock Ranger (look for the khaki shirts) or ESD (look for the yellow shirts) staff, or really anyone you see with a radio can help you in finding the right care.
 Remember that all care (medical and otherwise) at BRC is non-judgmental — we are not the morality patrol.

 If on-site medical providers feel you have a medical emergency that requires a higher level of care, you may need to visit a hospital in Reno.
 This may require transport by an ambulance, plane, or helicopter.
-You’ll want to have your ID, insurance card, cell phone, Burning Man ticket, and wallet when you go.
+You’ll want to have your ID, insurance card, cell phone, Black Rock City entry ticket, and wallet when you go.
 You’ll be asked to sign a Release of Information form, which gives us permission to tell your friends and family where you went.
 You’ll need to arrange for a friend to pick you up after your hospital visit; there are no shuttles back to the playa.

-H.A.L.T. — The warning signs of buzzkill
+H.A.L.T. — The Warning Signs of Buzzkill

 H.A.L.T. stands for Hungry.
 Angry.
 Lonely.
 Tired.
 If not recognized and dealt with, you risk making yourself and those around you miserable.
 H.A.L.T. is an invitation to check yourself before you wreck yourself.
 Watch this video for more info.

-Did You Know The Costs Can Be Significant If You Get Transported Off Playa via MedEvac?!
+Did You Know the Costs Can Be Significant If You Get Transported off Playa via MedEvac?!

 This potentially life-saving ride is the one nobody plans to take: an emergency medical transport to one of the Reno hospitals.
 Even if you have insurance, you still might end up facing some significant out-of-pocket expenses for the flight.
 Of course it is considerably worse if you have no insurance at all!